Tag: politics

 Psalm 62:5–12; Jeremiah 20:14–18; Luke 10:13–16

 Do you know the story of “The Boy Who Cried, Wolf”?
-The shepherd boy who falsely cried “wolf” so many times that after some time no one would come to his aid.
+The boy who falsely cried “wolf” so many times that after some time no one would come to his aid.
 Of course, as the case with moral tales, the real wolves came, he cried “wolf”, and no one came.
 He died.

-This could be a tale of bearing false (the 9th Commandment).
+This could be a tale of bearing false witness (the 9th Commandment).
 It also could be because not everyone has the same vision.

 Go into the [whole] world.
 Such a small thing.
 It’s kind of like a commencement address, full of a huge concept that sounds awesome and inspiring, then (just like commencement) on the other side, reality hits.